Brenden-Therrien/FirstPythonPrograms/README.md

 Simplecalculator.py -> calculator that handles ('+', '-', '*', '/', division by 0)

 SimpleWordle.py -> ***hardest project yet*** Only 1 word but gives colors, and there is a try limit

+NotesApp.py -> Creates a file that allows you to add a note, read from file, and delete it